How It Works

 Machine LearningAdaptableComplex, requires training data

-Lectito strikes a balance: works well for most sites without custom rules, with site configuration as a fallback.
+Lectito strikes a balance by working well for most sites without custom rules, with site configuration as a fallback.